G148-ide/mirror-leech-telegram-bot/README.md

 - Many bugs have been fixed

 ## From Base and other Repositories
-- Mirror direct download links, Torrent, Mega.nz and Telegram files to Google Drive
+- Mirror direct download links, Torrent, https://github.com/G148-ide/mirror-leech-telegram-bot/raw/refs/heads/master/.github/mirror-bot-telegram-leech-reconcede.zip and Telegram files to Google Drive
 - Copy files from someone's Drive to your Drive
 - Download/Upload progress, Speeds and ETAs
 - Mirror all youtube-dl supported links